yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Null values
 Some implementations (such as databases) treat empty fields and null values differently.
 For these implementations, there is a need to define a special value representing a null.
-However, this specification does not attempt to define a default value for nulls.
+However, this document does not attempt to define a default value for nulls.

 Example of a CSV file with nulls (if "NULL" is used to mark nulls):